 - This is to ensure that products we receive have not been 'tweaked' in any way, or received special treatment during transit.

 Baby monitors need to give you a reliable signal when they're in use, with a clear picture that works in differing light conditions.
 Some Wi-Fi enabled baby monitors use a smartphone or tablet as the carer device, or give owners the option to use an app.
 Where applicable, our scores are based on the app that is associated with the product.

 When testing baby monitors we look at:

 When determining the sound performance score, we put the monitors through a series of tests to determine:

-- For our tests, we use common phones on both iOS and Android platforms, so results may vary depending on the phone you use.)
+- For our tests, we use common phones on both iOS and Android platforms, so results may vary depending on the smartphone/tablet you use.